marilius12/taxes/pages/lowest-tax-countries.md

 - if your VATable transactions exceed GEL 100k/year, must register for **VAT**
   - B2B activities with foreign companies are **exempt** from VAT
   - you can claim VAT back on business purchases if VAT-registered
-- NOTE: GE doesn't have CRS (until 2023), and banks have been more risk-averse since 2019-2020
+- NOTE: GE didn't join CRS until 2023, and banks have been more risk-averse since 2019 and 2022

 ### Resources